Bit-Nation/BITNATION-Constitution/README.md

 # Article 2: We are the Birth of a New Virtual Nation.

-We use a holocratic governance model, compromised by different entities with various degrees of autonomy: Core, Holons, Citizens, Laws, The Archipelago:
+We use a holocratic governance model, comprised of different entities with various degrees of autonomy: Core, Holons, Citizens, Laws, The Archipelago:

 ## 2.1 Core